Latina teen in plaid and glasses shrugs at camera, dos and don'ts pop ups

 If family finances present a challenge, be sure to apply to at least one college that charges relatively low tuition.
 And don’t rule out off-campus living, says Peter Burns, Vice President for Enrollment at Manhattanville University.
 “The cost of room and board at most colleges will be approximately $10,000–$15,000 a year,” he says.
 “Do not live on campus if you think you will go home most weekends.”

-In searching for funding, check first with the schools you’re interested to see what’s available.
+In searching for funding, check first with the schools you’re interested in to see what’s available.
 For most students, comparing yearly costs (total annual costs minus scholarships, grants, and other aid) will be a key step in determining where to enroll.
 It’s also smart to apply for other aid.
 You can find extensive lists of funding sources at scholarship search sites such as Fastweb and in printed directories such as Scholarship Handbook 2018 from The College Board and Paying for College Without Going Broke from The Princeton Review.

 Don’t freak out